USS LST-120: Battle of Jangsari

-On September 14, Munsan set sail to support the Jangsa-dong amphibious operation of the 1st Independent Guerrilla Battalion.
 She arrived in Jangsa with 772 men in her squadron, but she was soon stranded ashore by Typhoon Kezia.
 The battalion, which barely landed, attracted the attention of the 2nd Corps of the Korean People's Army for a week, and in the battle with them, Captain Hwang Jae-jung and crew of the Munsan were killed.
-The survivors were covered by the 7th Fleet bombardment task force, which had USS Helena as their flagship, on September 19 and withdrew aboard the ROK Navy's ROKS Jochiwon.
+The survivors were covered by the 7th Fleet bombardment task force, which had USS Helena as their flagship, on September 19 and withdrew aboard the ROK Navy's LST Jochiwon.

+Memorial

-The secret of the Korean War was revealed to the public when the surviving Amphibious Force students formed the Jangsa Landing Operation Guerrilla Association on July 14, 1980.
-On September 14, 1991, 51 years since the Jangsa landing operation, the comrades association held a national fund-raising campaign together with the monk of Cheongunsa Temple in Yangpyeong, Gyeonggi-do.
-Thanks to their efforts, on March 6, 1997, members of the 1st Marine Division, who were searching the shore in front of Jangsari, discovered Munsan in the tidal flat under the sea.
-No other LSTs were lost in the water except for Munsan.
+On March 6, 1997, the forgotten operation of the Korean War was revealed to the public when the members of the 1st Marine Division Special Reconnaissance Unit, who were searching the shore in front of Jangsari, discovered Munsan in the tidal flat under the sea.

 A 2,000 tons replica of the Munsan was constructed as the Jangsa Landing Operation Commemorative Park.

-The museum was opened on 16 November 2020.
+On 16 November 2020, The Memorial museum was opened.